Last updated on March 5th, 2023

 The ORVIS Encounter 5-Weight Outfit is great for those starting out because of the price and the quality of the rod itself.
 It also comes with a few starter items as well making it a great bargain and gift for the new angler.

-The components in this outfit are the rod itself, the leader, case, and reel.
+The components in this outfit are the rod itself, the leader, the case, and the reel.
 All of which are of good quality for starting out.

 This is a graphite rod that has an intermediate action so it is a great all-around rod and can get your feet wet in terms of a rod that you like.
 By starting with this rod you can better determine if you want to go up or down in action.